The NBA Cup is back, and the league hopes to build on ‘intense competition’ and a better understanding

 “So in a second year of this, when it’s much more established, we think we’ll just be able to build on that even more.”

 After that, the six group winners, plus two wild-card teams, will advance to a single-elimination “knockout” quarterfinal round held at NBA arenas.
-Then, the semifinals and final will take place in Las Vegas, where last year the Los Angeles Lakers beat the Indiana Pacers to win the first in-season tournament championship.
+The semifinals and final will take place in Las Vegas, where last year the Los Angeles Lakers beat the Indiana Pacers to win the first in-season tournament championship.
 The teams that do not advance to the knockout phase will get two regular-season games added to the schedule between Dec.
 12 and 16.

 Though the NBA spent time last season educating teams about this new scheduling and competition wrinkle, Wasch knew it would take at least one iteration to “really crystalize for people, in terms of what we were doing.”
-Following last year’s tournament, he and colleagues went on a “listening tour” with stakeholders ranging from players and coaches, to fans and media.
+Following last year’s tournament, he and colleagues went on a “listening tour” with stakeholders ranging from players and coaches to fans and media.

 They made tweaks to the schedule, this year avoiding an afternoon semifinal tipoff in Las Vegas and competing with Monday Night Football.
 They decided to keep the November/December timing, to counter the outside belief that the NBA season does not actually begin until Christmas.
 They also considered some teams’ argument that not advancing to the knockout stage was actually more beneficial, because the added games would (likely) be against weaker opponents.
 The league responded with that, in order for that scenario to unfold, a team would have already picked up at least one loss during group play.